bitcoin-dot-org/Bitcoin.org/_data/devdocs/en/examples/transactions.md

 {% endhighlight %}
 </div>

-Use the `signrawtransaction` RPC to sign the transaction created by `createrawtransaction` and save the returned "hex" raw format signed transaction to a shell variable.
+Use the `signrawtransactionwithwallet` RPC to sign the transaction created by `createrawtransaction` and save the returned "hex" raw format signed transaction to a shell variable.